agateblue/lifter/README.rst

 .. note::

-    All exemples use a list of dictionnaries as source data, but lifter works exactly the same if you feed your manager with a list of regular objects.
-Lifter will seamlessely lookup both object attributes and dictionary keys.
+    All examples use a list of dictionaries as source data, but lifter works exactly the same if you feed your manager with a list of regular objects.
+Lifter will seamlessly lookup both object attributes and dictionary keys.

 About querysets